sanathNU/TechnicaInsania/_posts/2024-06-16-CKA-Certification.md

 ## Study Thoughts
 So, if you're gunning for that CKA certification, treat your learning like it's your final exam prep.
 Dive deep into the docs, nail down those basics, and never give up on understanding those concepts.
 Try your hand at setting up Kubernetes on different platforms—bare metal, cloud setups like AWS or Azure, or Docker.
-Check out resources like [Kubernetes the Hard Way on Bare Metal](https://github.com/Praqma/LearnKubernetes/blob/master/kamran/Kubernetes-The-Hard-Way-on-BareMetal.md) or [Kubernetes the Hard Way on Docker](https://github.com/brightzheng100/kubernetes-the-hard-way-on-docker).
+Check out resources like Kubernetes the Hard Way on Bare Metal[^footnote], or Kubernetes the Hard Way on Docker[^footnote-2].
 The docs might throw you for a loop sometimes, but they're like a huge textbook with some seriously useful chapters.

 "All topics are equal, but some topics are more equal than others."
 Yes I stole a quote from [Animal Farm](https://en.wikipedia.org/wiki/Animal_Farm) lol.
 Definitely some concepts are much more important than the others.
 Focus on mastering concepts like configmap, secrets, and network mesh—they're crucial for building and testing apps, unlike lower-level stuff like CRIO or containerD (not to say that they are unimportant, but not for the exam)